doug-moen/openscad2/rfc/Objects.md

 ### A Solution: Mixin Objects

 new syntax: `mixin(a,b,c){..script..}`.
-The `with` operator is extended to support mixins.
+The `overlay` operator is extended to support mixins.
 `$super`.

 ### Customization with Self Reference